gabrielcc2/TestsForScanVariantsWithLMS/README.md

 GPU parallelization is still not included in this release.

+A decorator pattern is proposed for implementing the variants, allowing to combine them commutatively.

+Our proposal for the parallelized variant relies on post-processing generated code to include pthread instructions and re-order code to comply with thread use.

-Support for thread parallelism has worked so far by post-processing generated code, and not by defining new staged operators in the LMS library.
-Vectorization has relied on our definition of some staged operators (included in the MiscOps file).
-However, post-processing was also used, to provide unsupported types.
+Vectorization has relied on our definition of some staged operators (included here: https://github.com/gabrielcc2/TestsForScanVariantsWithLMS/blob/master/virtualization-lms-core/src/common/MiscOps.scala).
+Post-processing of the generated code was also used, to provide unsupported types (__mm128), pointer handling and some castings.

 To run the code you need first to install the scala build tool: sbt.